 PTSD Compensation Calculator – What Is Your Claim Worth?

-By Marlon Harewood.
-Last Updated 20th January 2023.
+By Stephen Taylor.
+Last Updated 14th November 2024.
 In this guide, you will find out how you can benefit from our PTSD compensation calculator.
 Post-traumatic stress disorder (PTSD) is a serious mental health condition and you deserve to be properly compensated if you have suffered from PTSD because of an accident caused by a third party’s negligence.
 We will help you understand what a valid claim looks like and how much it could be worth.

 If you would like to begin your claim now, you can speak to our advisors.
 They could connect you with a solicitor from our panel if they think you have a valid claim.
 To speak to an advisor today, you can call 0800 408 7826 or visit our contact page.
 Read on for more information.